Ashwin Kumar Lakshmikanthan: Early life and education

 Born and brought up in Coimbatore, Ashwin Kumar completed his schooling in Carmel Garden.
 He pursued his bachelor's degree in Mechanical Engineering from Kumaraguru College of Technology and completed Master of Business Administration from PSG Institute of Management.
 During his college days, he developed a passion for acting and attended auditions for films and TV series.

 Career

 Television

 Ashwin Kumar made his television debut on Star Vijay's serial, Office.
 He played the lead roles in the serials Rettai Vaal Kuruvi (2015) and Ninaikka Therintha Manamae (2017).
-He also played the lead in Raja Rani, a remake of the hit Tamil serial Saravanan Meenatchi on Star Maa.
+He also played the lead in Raja Rani, a Telugu remake of the hit Tamil serial Saravanan Meenatchi on Star Maa.
 Following the end of the series, he appeared in the short films Blink, Cinderella, 3 Scenes of his love story, and Kadhal Ondru Kanden.

 He was one of the contestants in the cooking reality show Cooku with Comali – Season 2 on Star Vijay.
 He was the second runner-up in the finale, and received the "Most Popular Male on Reality Television" award at the Behindwoods Gold Icons 2021 for his performance in Cooku with Comali.